N-HEDGER/MRI_module/MRITOOLS/Nodes/readme.md

 1. / REORIENTED - Reoriented file

-2. / EXTRACTED - Reoriented and extracted file
+2. / EXTRACTED - Reoriented and extracted file, binary brain mask.

 * The reoriented, extracted nifti file is plotted and overlayed on the original image to force check the result.